 Luxury accommodations in Ireland that are family-friendly including Powerscourt Hotel, Dromoland Castle, Killarney Park Hotel and the Fitzwilliam Hotel.

 Ireland has more than it’s fair share of fabulous hotels and castles but is it possible to find luxury accommodations suitable for families?
-We stayed at four upscale properties during our spring break trip to Ireland this past March with our 12 year-old daughter that I would describe as family-friendly – the Powerscourt Hotel, Dromoland Castle, the Killarney Park Hotel and the Fitzwilliam Hotel Dublin.
+We stayed at four upscale properties during our 8 day trip to Ireland for spring break this past March with our 12 year-old daughter that I would describe as family-friendly – the Powerscourt Hotel, Dromoland Castle, the Killarney Park Hotel and the Fitzwilliam Hotel Dublin.
 Each was luxurious without feeling too stuffy or formal and seemed to genuinely welcome families with children.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon affiliate I earn from qualifying purchases.

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.